adgayle/aws-saa-study-guide/saa.md

 * Use RAID 0 to virtually increase IOPS limits
 * Must be in the same AZ as the EC2 instance (latency issue)
 * Move AZ/region using snapshot and copy
-* Change to encrypted by snapshot and copy (set encryption flag)
+* Change to encrypted by taking a snapshot and copy (set encryption flag)
 * Volume Types
     * General Purpose (gp2 / gp3)
         * Bootable